rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Stationary Model.md

 [^1]: Taken from R.Epp notes.

 ---

 > 💡 Found this concept helpful?
-[Star Thinkbook on GitHub](https://github.com/rajeevphysics/Thinkbook) to support more intuitive science breakdowns like this.
+[Star Math & Matter on GitHub](https://github.com/rajeevphysics/Obsidan-MathMatter) to support more intuitive science breakdowns like this.

 ---